misterblack1/trs80-diagnosticrom/README.md

 # Running this diagnostic ROM on a TRS-80 Model 2
 _This section to be completed._
+**Warning: This code is still untested on real Model 2 hardware.
+DO NOT USE THIS CODE YET.
+We still need to confirm that the CRTC is initialized properly and will not damage your Model II's CRT, yoke, or analog circuitry.**
 ## Other troubleshooting notes

 - On the Model 3, you **must** have a working connection between JP2A and JP2B to run this diagnostic.
 Both the cassette port (for audio output) and the video subsystem is accessed by the CPU via this interconnect.
 Bits 0 and 1 of this interconnection are needed for the cassette port audio, but all 8 bits are required for video to work.